Lezlo-hadok/Fraowg_Studio/README.md

 # Flash_Studio
 ## Team Members
-1. Eli
+1. Eli as Designer
-2. Matthew
+2. Matthew as Coder
-3. Ben
+3. Ben as Developer and Author
-4. Xavier
+4. Xavier as Reviewer and Coder

 ## Branching Naming Conventions